Muhammed770/hammerspoon/README.md

   -- Description: This script disconnects a Bluetooth device when the system goes to sleep and reconnects it when the system wakes up.

-  local bluetoothDevice = "aa-bb-cc-11-22-33" -- MAC address of the Bluetooth device to connect/disconnect
+  local bluetoothDevice = "aa-bb-cc-11-22-33" -- MAC address / name of the Bluetooth device to connect/disconnect
   local log = hs.logger.new("SleepWatcher", "debug")

   function handleSleepAndWake(eventType)